luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 FASTA=~/working/oliver/genomes/sequences/human/Hsa19_gDNA.fasta
 outdir=cisbprna_maps
 matt rna_maps_cisbp exons.tab UPSTRM_EX_BORDER START END DOSTRM_EX_BORDER SCAFFOLD STRAND GROUP[silenced,enhanced,unregulated] 31 35 135 $FASTA cisbprna_regexps -d $outdir
 ```
+Output folder contains:
+1.) summary with all motif RNA-maps (0_all_motif_rna_maps.pdf); each motif RNA-map is printed twice: with and without a data coverage plot.
+The maps are ordered according to differences of the enrichment scores between groups
+(silenced vs. unregulated and enhanced vs unregulated) from most positive differences to most negative differences.
+Hence, maps with most differences come first and last.
+2.) all motif RNA-maps as PDFs
+More infos: This analysis can be done with all input tables describing exons, wherever they come from, if they contain the necessary pieces of information:
+1.) exon start coordinate
+2.) exon end
+3.) scaffold/chromosome of exon
+4.) strand
+5.) flanking borders of flanking exons
+6.) group IDs

 ## Intron Retention Workflow
 Extract from vast-tools output table **intron retention** events